sanidhya2510/CSN232_Assignment_StarveFreeRWP/README.md

 Critical Section:

 The critical section is the part of the code where the reader can read data from the shared resource.
-This section should be designed such that only one reader can access the resource at a time.
 This section is not explicitly defined in the pseudocode but should be included in the implementation.

 Exit Section: